 Many home bakery owners dream about growing their clientele to include coffee shops and restaurants.
-However, expanding a business takes time and may involve reaching out to as many potential clients as possible.
+However, expanding a business takes time and may involve reaching out to many potential businesses.
+Remember to know your local cottage food laws, so you understand what you are legally permitted to do.

 You want to start selling to coffee shops, here’s what to do: